 He would lead the missions in total radio silence, attacking at either dusk or dawn so as to minimize the risk from anti-aircraft fire.
 Against larger targets, all of the aircraft flew together — against small targets, they would attack in pairs.
 During this time, they also rocketed and destroyed an airport control tower.
 The little “Baifran Babies” were frequently fired upon by anti-aircraft artillery, but rarely hit, given their smart, surprise hit-and-run tactics.

 Nonetheless, after a few months, the Nigerian Air Force was able to reequip with more Soviet aircraft.
-Further, in retaliation, a Nigerian Air Force MiG-17 attacked and shot down a Swedish DC-7 flight that was flying an aid mission on behalf of the Red Cross.
+Further, in retaliation, a Nigerian Air Force MiG-17 attacked and shot down a Swedish DC-7 that was flying an aid mission on behalf of the Red Cross.
 Four of its crew were killed.
-By July, seeing the futility in fighting what was developing into a much stronger, Soviet-backed air force, von Rosen departed to Sweden.
+By July, seeing the futility in fighting what was developing into a much stronger, Soviet-backed air force, von Rosen departed for Sweden.
 Nonetheless, as news of other atrocities emerged, he returned in August in an attempt to train a follow-on group of local Biafran pilots to carry forward.

 In September of 1969, five North American T-6Gs were acquired for the new BAF and of these, four successfully arrived in Biafra, landing in October 1969.
 For the next three months, these aircraft flew missions in the hands of a group of Portuguese ex-military pilots.
 By January 1970, however, the mission ended as the Biafran conflict wound up in a bloody conclusion.

 More Refugee Operations and the Death of von Rosen